MeganRoberts-dev/march-24-hackathon/README.md

 ??ZZ???W?W??W  page on all devices <<><><<>>>

-- The home page explains to the user what the site is about and displays the different 'happy' activities users can choose from, including Games, Soundscape, or Funny.
+- The home page explains to the user what the site is about and displays the different 'happy' activities users can choose from, including Games, Soundscape, or Memes.

 - **Soundscape Page**

+??ZZ???W?W??W  page on all devices <<><><<>>>

 - This page opens with the slogan 'Create a happy place.'
 It is a page where users can choose from a preselected sound to accompany an image of their choice (selected using the carousel of images).
 They can then sit back and enjoy the page, creating their own moment of calm in a busy, screen-filled day.